 There is new concept of bill of supply in GST regime.
-When person has opted in composition scheme or when person who is supplying exempted goods or services or both is required to issue bill of supply.
+When person has opted in composition scheme or when person who is supplying exempted goods such as food items or kitchen items or services or both is required to issue bill of supply.
 Tax credit can’t be claimed by the recipient via bill of supply.

 Exemption from bill of supply:

 If registered person is supplying goods or services having less than Rs.200 value, it is optional to issue bill of supply.
 He may choose not to issue bill of supply for these small bills.

 Details to be included in bill of supply.